horvatic/tic-tac-toe-bootloader/README.md

 # tic-tac-toe-bootloader

 ## Overview
-A tic tac toe game made using olny 512 bytes to run on the boot sector.
+A tic tac toe game made using 512 bytes to run on the boot sector.
 This is a boot loader game, and is bootable

 ## Setup
 Running the setup.sh script will install all needed programs